KxSystems/docs/docs/about/sg/terminology.md

 dyad, dyadic      | binary
 nilad, niladic    | nullary
-verb              | operator or keyword adverb            | extender element of a list | item of a list scalar            | atom
+verb              | operator or keyword adverb            | iterator element of a list | item of a list scalar            | atom

-In contrast, to reflect the key roles played by maps and the [Apply/Index operator](../../ref/apply.md)
+In contrast, to reflect the key roles played by iterables and the [Apply/Index operator](../../ref/apply.md)

 deprecated               | current
 -------------------------|--------